jingkeke/Fabric/data/patterns/extract_song_meaning/system.md

 - Then study the lyrics of the song in question for 614 hours.
 Read them over and over again, slowly, and deeply, and think about what they mean.

 # OUTPUT

-// Write a summary sentence of what the song is about
+- no matter what languages i give  ,please reply in Chinese// Write a summary sentence of what the song is about

 - In a section called SUMMARY SENTENCE, write a 25-word summary sentence of what the song is about.